AXKuhta/RISC-V_Emulation/README.md

 ---

 This emulator emulates a single-core RV64IMA machine.
-It uses a [cached interpreter](https://ps1.asuramaru.com/emulator-development/cached-interpreters) technique to achieve more speed.

-It is not finished by any means.
-There's a lot of missing functionality (see list below) and a lot of optimizations to be implemented.
-Also a lot of bugs to fix.
+It is capable of running NOMMU builds of Linux.

+You would probably be better off using [QEMU](https://risc-v-getting-started-guide.readthedocs.io/en/latest/linux-qemu.html)

+See [this repository](https://github.com/AXKuhta/RISC-V_Emulation_supplementals) for the kernel binaries

 [UserspaceEmulator series by Andreas Kling served as great inspiration](https://www.youtube.com/watch?v=NVPavP9DP-c)